RookeriesDevelopment/rook-flutter-sdks-docs/rook-health-connect/README.md

 }
 ```

-### Keeping track of the last time a summary was retrieved
+##### Keeping track of the last date a summary was retrieved

 Health Connect does not allow retrieving data on background, so every time your users open your app
 you should retrieve the data manually to help you retrieve the data of the days the user did not
 open your app.
-We store in preferences the last date data was retrieved (even if that attempt
+We store in preferences the last date data was retrieved.
-resulted in no data being found).

 Call `getLastExtractionDate(HCRookDataType rookDataType)` providing a `HCRookDataType`, e.g. if you want to retrieve
-the last date a `SleepSummary` was retrieved use `HCRookDataType.SLEEP_SUMMARY`.
+the last date a `SleepSummary` was retrieved use `HCRookDataType.sleepSummary`.

-It will return a `DateTime` instance.
+It will return a DateTime instance.

+Rules:

+* The returned DateTime will be in UTC.
+* The returned DateTime will be the same you provided when retrieving health data.
 * If the stored date is older than 29 days it will be ignored it and a DateNotFoundException will be thrown.

-#### Example
+* If your users are more likely to change locations (timezones), you may have to instead convert the result
+  of `getLastExtractionDate(HCRookDataType rookDataType)` to your user's new timezone, add one day, truncate (if
+  necessary) and convert again to UTC.

+##### Last extraction date of a sleep summary example

 Let's suppose that one of your users opens the app on `2023-01-10`, the app then retrieves a sleep
 summary from yesterday (`2023-01-09`) with `getSleepSummary`.